vuksa/RuntimePermissionsExtended/README.md

 # RuntimePermissionsExtended

 This project provides Kotlin extension functions that make permission handling easier and more concise.
-This extensions provide same implementation for permission handling in both *Activities* and *Fragments*.
+These extensions provide same implementation for permission handling in both *Activities* and *Fragments*.

 ## Usage